 Weight loss surgery will not negatively affect your health or your baby’s health.
 Reaching a healthy weight before becoming pregnant will greatly decrease the risk of health complications associated with obesity for you and your baby.
 Weight loss surgery is a safe option to help you lose weight before you begin planning a family.

 Your prenatal care after weight loss surgery will be similar to most pregnant women.
 You should see your doctor regularly for prenatal care and you may want to see a dietician to ensure you’re getting the right amount of nutrition.
 A nutritional supplement containing B-vitamins, calcium, and iron is often recommended.
 Follow the advice of your medical provider.

 Lose Excess Weight and Have a Healthy Pregnancy with SmartShape

 If you’re struggling to lose weight and are considering family planning in the future, SmartSmart Weight Loss Centre in Toronto, Ontario can help you achieve a healthy weight.
 We offer weight loss surgery in Toronto, Ontario and work with men and woman across Canada to help them achieve their weight loss goals.
 Our surgical weight loss options include mini gastric bypass, gastric sleeve, and Lap-Band™ (gastric band) surgery.

-SmartShape is unique because we are Canada’s only weight loss surgery centre accredited as a Bariatric Center of Excellence.
+SmartShape is unique because we are Canada’s first weight loss surgery centre accredited as a Bariatric Center of Excellence.
 We offer all patients access to our exceptional five-year AfterCare Success Program with our registered nurses and dieticians.
 As part of our AfterCare Success Program, you’ll have access to our entire clinician team for 5 years after your surgery to ensure you reach your goals and stay on track.
 To learn more about your surgical weight loss options, schedule a virtual consultation with our expert weight loss surgeon and find the best option for your unique needs.